 In the above syntax, after the WHERE clause, you have to specify the (RETURNING *) to get modified rows instantly as you perform the update operation on rows.

-For example, you want to update the account status of employees to ‘inactive’ who belong to country USA.
+For example, you want to update the account status of employees from the USA to ‘inactive’.

 UPDATE customers